Instant Pot Potatoes – A complete guide

 Steam vs Pressure cook

 You can do either.
 I have tested this recipe using the pressure cook function.
-Just remember this, if you decide to use the steam function make sure you use a trivet and do not place the food directly in the inner pot.
+If you decide to use the steam function, make sure you use a trivet and do not place the food directly in the inner pot.

 Can you cook potatoes too long?